git-julian/DisasterResponsePipeline/README.md

 # Disaster Response Pipeline Project

+## Description:
+Figure Eigth provides a dataset of text messages on disasters such as fires earthquakes etc.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.